wesbitty/wesjetpkg/SECURITY.md

 # Security Policy

-Wesjet practices responsible disclosure.
+[Wesjet] practices responsible disclosure.

 ## Reporting a Vulnerability

-We request that you contact us directly to report serious issues that might impact the security of sites using Wesjet.
+We request that you contact us directly to report serious issues that might impact the security of sites using [Wesjet].

 If you contact us regarding a serious issue: